Efficient Object Annotation via Speaking and Pointing: Introduction

 \section{Introduction}

 Deep neural networks need millions of training examples to obtain high performance.
-Large and diverse datasets such as \ilsvrc{} \cite{deng09cvpr}, COCO \cite{lin14eccv} or Open Images \cite{kuznetsova18arxiv} therefore lie at the heart of the breakthrough and ongoing advances in visual recognition.
+Large and diverse datasets such as \ilsvrc{} \cite{russakovsky15ijcv}, COCO \cite{lin14eccv} or Open Images \cite{kuznetsova18arxiv} therefore lie at the heart of the breakthrough and ongoing advances in visual recognition.

-Datasets for recognition are typically annotated in two stages \cite{deng09cvpr,kuznetsova18arxiv,lin14eccv,su12aaai} (Fig.~\ref{fig:task_illustration}): (i) determining the presence or absence of object classes in each image, and (ii) providing bounding boxes or segmentation masks for all objects of the classes present.
+Datasets for recognition are typically annotated in two stages \cite{russakovsky15ijcv,kuznetsova18arxiv,lin14eccv,su12aaai} (Fig.~\ref{fig:task_illustration}): (i) determining the presence or absence of object classes in each image, and (ii) providing bounding boxes or segmentation masks for all objects of the classes present.
 Designing interfaces for stage one, which we call \emph{\taskname{}}, has traditionally been challenging and their use time-consuming.
 The key question is how to quickly navigate a vocabulary to find the right classes to annotate.
 A na\"ive approach is to ask a separate yes/no question for each class in a given vocabulary.
 Such a protocol is rooted on the vocabulary, not the image content.
 It scales linearly in the size of the vocabulary, even when only few of the classes are present in the image (which is the typical case).
 Thus, it becomes very inefficient when the vocabulary is large.
 Let us take the \ilsvrc{} dataset as an example: getting labels for the 200 object classes in its vocabulary would take close to 6 minutes per image~\cite{krishna16chi}, despite each image containing only 1.6 classes on average.
 Previous methods have attempted to improve on this by using a hierarchical representation of the class vocabulary to quickly reject certain groups of labels~\cite{lin14eccv,deng14chi}.
 This reduces the annotation complexity to sub-linear in the vocabulary size.
 But even with these sophisticated methods, \taskname{} remains time consuming.
 Using the hierarchical method of~\cite{deng14chi} to label the 200 classes of~\ilsvrc{} still takes 3 minutes per image~\cite{russakovsky15cvpr}.

 The COCO dataset has fewer classes (80) and was labelled using the more efficient hierarchical method of~\cite{lin14eccv}.
 Even so, it still took half a minute per image.

 In total, it took \num{20000} hours to annotate object class labels for the COCO dataset \cite{lin14eccv}.
 Annotating bounding boxes for these classes (stage two) additionally takes at least \num{5000} hours, even when using efficient box drawing interfaces \cite{papadopoulos17iccv, kuznetsova18arxiv}.
 Moreover, the two stages cannot be easily merged to increase efficiency, due to the complexity of hierarchical methods.
 Such a combined \jointtask{} stage would anyhow be sequential, as annotators cannot simultaneously use the mouse and keyboard to mark the location and provide the class name.